2bepublished/BehatResponsiveFeaturesExtension/README.md

 Limitations
 -----------

-- Only width filtering is currently allowd
+- Only width filtering is currently allowed
 - Features that should execute on all configurations need the `@all-widths` tag

 LICENSE